 The group's approach is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risk damage to the group's reputation.
 Due to the dynamic nature of the underlying businesses, group treasury maintains flexibility in funding by holding availability through credit lines.
-At year-end the group's total uncommitted facilities available was R2 025 million (2015: R1 967 million) of which the full balance remained undrawn (2015: nil drawn down).
+At year-end the group's total uncommitted facilities available was R2 173 million and USD46 million (2016: R2 025 million and USD48 million) of which the full balance remained undrawn (2016: nil drawn down).

-See note 30.5 for details of maturity analysis of the group's financial liabilities.
+See note 30.5 for details for maturity analysis of the group's financial liabilities.